IBM/ibm-block-csi-driver/docs/content/using/changing_host_connectivity.md

 Host connectivity for dynamic host definition needs to be updated when node connectivity changes take place.

-Before you begin, be sure to delete the old host definition.
+Before you begin, ensure that the old host definition is deleted.

 Use the following procedure to redefine host connectivity: